whoward/docs/markdown/reference/rest-api.md

 Download job assets.
 After a job completes, all assets created during the job are available via this API.
 These include the screencast recording, logs, and screenshots taken on crucial steps.

+The job assests will be deleted from the test page after 30 days.
+Thus, after 30 days all your test commands, logs, screenshots and the screencast recording will be gone.
+This is the reason why we strongly recommend to download your job assets if this is an information that you must keep in your records.

 URL: `https://saucelabs.com/rest/v1/:username/jobs/:job_id/assets/:file_name`

 **Accepted Values for `:file_name`**: